dialog-semiconductor/BLE_SDK6_examples/features/dlg_crash_info/README.md

     ![Terminal_Error](assets/terminal_capture.PNG)

 5. In addition to the UART printout, advertising data, along with a custom service is enabled to retrive the data.
 A seperate tool has been created for the DA14531, as a central, to retrieve this data using GTL and python.
-The BLE interface is described below, and the ReadMe.md can for central_crash_info can be referrred to for operation.
+The BLE interface is described below, and the ReadMe.md for central_crash_info can be referred to for operation.

 ## DCI API and Use